NotGoddess/drupal-project/README.md

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).

-This is a fork of [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) which is set up with support for Continuous Integration out of the box.
+This is a fork of [pfrenssen/drupal-project](https://github.com/pfrenssen/drupal-project) which is set up with support for Continuous Integration out of the box.
+Which is a fork of [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project)

 ## Additional features